sunrise-stake/docs/docs/home.md

 and therefore maximizes the amount of yield that is sent to the climate-positive projects.

 #### Strengthening the Solana Ecosystem
 Our protocol also secures and decentralizes the Solana blockchain; staking your SOL with liquid staking protocols such as Marinade Finance and Solblaze means that your SOL is distributed to a wider network of validators.
-A more detailed explanation on staking and validators can be found in [Solana's docs] (https://solana.com/staking).
+A more detailed explanation on staking and validators can be found in [Solana's docs](https://solana.com/staking).

 #### The longer the staking, the higher the reward
 Keeping your SOL staked in Sunrise as long as possible maximises the climate-positive impact of your SOL, as well as the security of the Solana blockchain.